 After the honey cools down, you can enjoy it with crackers, biscuits, bread, or whatever else floats your fancy.
 Finally, see that you seal the jar of honey tightly before you store it.
 The best storage temperature is between 64 and 75 degrees.
 You should never store honey in a refrigerator.

+Generally speaking, dealing with crystallized honey is not something that is too burdensome of a task.
+The best part is that anyone can get their honey nice and smooth again.
 Just follow these steps the next time you find that your honey has become solid, and you will be spreading it on your bread in no time.